rsealperficient/PRFT-NextReaction/README.md

 ### Step 1 - Clone or Download this Repo.
 Both the Studio and App are in the same Repo.

-### Step 2 - Create a new file with the name "env.local" at the root
+### Step 2 - Create a new file with the name ".env.local" at the root

-### Step 3 - Copy the following lines into the "env.local" file.
+### Step 3 - Copy the following lines into the ".env.local" file.

 ```bash
 NEXT_PUBLIC_FIREBASE_API_KEY=AIzaSyCaV3m9FgGCuk3wiL3YDpEoKXCsrzJPD70